CDK13

 • recognizable facial features

-• behavioural difficulties (some individuals may have autism spectrum disorder or autistic traits, attention-deficit hyperactivity disorder)
+• autism spectrum disorder or autistic traits, attention-deficit hyperactivity disorder)

 • feeding difficulties in infancy